Eternal Champions: Plot

 An omniscient being known as the Eternal Champion predicts that mankind will soon fade from existence due to the untimely and unjust deaths of key individuals throughout history who were destined for greatness.
 Seeking to restore balance to the world, the Eternal Champion gathers these souls from time moments before their deaths.
 The Eternal Champion only has enough power to restore life to one of these individuals, so he organizes and holds a fighting tournament between them, where the victor will be able to regain their life and change their fate while bringing balance to the universe, whilst the losers will be forced to die just as history recorded.

-Unlike most fighting games, or video games in general, there are no characters in this game who are "bad" or "evil".
-Each character has been chosen because he or she is either inherently good or has the potential to do great good and change the course of history for the better.
-Despite the ability to kill opponents in this game, it is not relevant to the story.
-Much like games such as Mortal Kombat (which pioneered finishing moves in fighting games), the game's "Overkills" have no impact on the story and are simply a gameplay element for the enjoyment of the player.
-It is actually revealed in a few character endings that some of the fighters become allies or friends during the course of the tournament.

-Fighters
+Characters

-The game features nine playable characters.
+The game features nine playable characters, with the Eternal Champion appearing as a non-playable boss character..
 Beating arcade mode with any character reveals an epilogue detailing how the winner avoided their original death and then went on to make a positive change in their era.